 How easy is this card to use overseas?
 The standard credit card in the US stores the credit card date on a magnetic stripe.
 Unfortunately, this won’t work in many overseas locations.
 Merchants in Europe and other places almost always require credit cards to have a a Smart Chip in order to process purchases.
 If you frequently travel overseas, then consider using a credit card with Smart Chip technology.
 You will also want to consider using a credit card that does not charge foreign transaction fees – often worth an immediate savings of 3% of the purchase price.

 Sometimes the best airline card isn’t an airline card.
 I you aren’t a frequent traveler, then consider a travel/airline card that isn’t branded to a specific airline.
-Some of the best travel credit cards offer great all around benefits and advantages, allowing you to recoup your annual fee (if there is one) and redeem your points and mileage more quickly.
+Some of our featured travel credit cards offer great all around benefits and advantages, allowing you to recoup your annual fee (if there is one) and redeem your points and mileage more quickly.

 Featured Airline Miles & Rewards Credit Cards